Business Plan Competitions

 A Plan, A Project, A Venture

-These student teams form in the previous summer and fall during the New Venture Development class (MGMT 5323), where they develop ideas for a startup and write a business plan.
-This is followed by enrollment in Business Plan Project (MBAD 5413), which allows students the opportunity to compete throughout the spring semester.
+Student teams form in the summer and fall before business plan season, as part of the New Venture Development class (MGMT 5323).
+In this class they develop ideas for a startup and write a business plan.
+Students with a viable business idea may subsequently enroll in the spring semester Business Plan Project (MBAD 5413) course, during which they are mentored by experienced entrepreneurs and investors from around Arkansas and North America.
+The teams compete in regional and national competitions throughout the spring semester.

-Ideas for companies have ranged from medical to tech-based.
-These ideas often come from research and IP generated by faculty and students at the University of Arkansas and universities around the state.
+Startups emerging from the program have been focused on drug development, software applications, and renewable energy, to name a few.
+Ideas often come from research and intellectual property generated by faculty and students at the University of Arkansas and universities around the state.
 Therefore, diverse student teams consisting of students from engineering, science, business, accounting, and legal fields are often the most successful.
-Students from all disciplines are always encouraged to participate.
+Students from all disciplines are encouraged to participate.

-During the 2015 season, our students competed in
+During the 2017 season, our students competed in:

 - Georgia (Georgia Bowl)

-Due to successes at these competitions, many teams qualify to compete in the Reynolds Tri-State Competition and Global Venture Labs Investment Competition, considered to be the "super bowl" of competitions.
-In 2015, the graduate team Kordate Solutions won first place at Tri-State in Las Vegas and took home $30,000.
+Due to successes at early competitions, many teams qualify to compete in the Reynolds Tri-State Competition and Rice University Business Plan Competition, considered to be the "super bowl" of competitions.
+In 2017, the graduate team Grox Industries competed at Rice and took first place at Tri-State in Las Vegas.

 Competitions are a lot of fun!
 Not only do students get to practice their presentation skills, refine their business plans, and make really great connections in the investment and startup communities, but there is also the chance to win cash prizes.
 To date, students have won over $2.3 million in cash during these competitions.

 The greatest outcome, however, is the success of student teams forming startups.
-Several past teams have actually started companies in Arkansas, raising almost $40 million in funding and grants.
-These companies now have a total of 97 employees, most of whom earn high-paying salaries.
+Several past teams have actually started companies in Arkansas, raising $60 million in funding and grants.
+These companies now have a total of more than 100 employees, most of whom earn high-paying salaries.